abroze/abroze/README.md

-# Hello, I'm Alban and welcome to my GitHub !
+# Alban Broze - GitHub page

 I am a Master's student at Stanford University with an interest in AI, software, robotics and business.